hgup/hgup.github.io/content/Academic/Economics/India's Investment Function Simulation.md

 # Methodology

-- Since there is high multicollinearity in the data and this is a time series data, we know that there is a very significant effect of trending here
+- Since there is high multicollinearity in the data and this is a time series data, we know that there is a very significant effect of trending here.
+- Suggestion was to use the first difference of the data to eliminate the trend and [[unit root test]]